fabianv1/fabianv1.github.io/README.md

 ### Troubleshooting

-Troubleshooting, as far as we have seen, will only occur in the event the filter does not have connectivity with its reading functionality.
-This can be checked by pressing the "test connectivity" button, which calls the `testMessages` function implemented in `messages.js` and checks if a read to masterControls-inputGain1 returns a message.
-If after 5 seconds the message after the button reads 'Filter not connected.', please do the following:
+Troubleshooting, as far as we have seen, will only occur in the event that the filter does not have connectivity with its reading functionality.
+This can be checked by pressing the "test connectivity" button, which calls the `testMessages` function implemented in `messages.js` and checks if a read to a random control (in this case masterControls-inputGain1) returns a message.
+If after waiting 5 seconds, the message after the button reads 'Filter not connected.', please do the following:

-1) Unplug the usb connect between the computer and the filter from the computer port (not the filter port).
+1) Unplug the USB connect between the computer and the filter from the computer port (*not* the filter port).
 Also unplug the power cable from the filter.
 2) Wait 15 seconds
-3) Plug back in and press the 'Test Connectivity' button
+3) Plug both cables back in and press the 'Test Connectivity' button
 4) Within 5 seconds, the message should say Filter connected.
 If it says 'Filter not connected', please repeat steps 1-3.
 5) Once the filter is connected, refresh the page and values should appear in the number sliders.